xxshady/altv-esbuild-rust-wasm/example/rust-wasm/src/base_objects/docs_borrowed.md

 });
 ```

+When we need to use borrowed base object we attach it some scope (in other words one tick)

-To use `player` again we need to detach it and attach to new scope
+To use `player` again we need to detach it (at this point we can't call any method on it) and attach to new scope

 ```rust
 new_scope(|scope| {